Table of Contents

 - the night before your day of cooking set out beans to soak

-- 10am: take out the chicken breasts and put in the potatoes to bake at 400 degrees Fahrenheit for 60-75 minutes.
+- 10 am: take out the chicken breasts and put in the potatoes to bake at 400 degrees Fahrenheit for 60-75 minutes (up to 90 minutes if they are the jumbo type).
 While the potatoes are baking cut the chicken breasts, divide them into portions, let them cool briefly, then wrap them in aluminum foil to store them in the freezer.
 After this, prepare enough pasta for 3 days and microwave a few days’ worth of vegetables, then divide these into servings to be stored.

 By this point you can have most of your meal preparation done for a full week if you have enough refrigerator + freezer space to store a week of meals.
 You can continue cooking more throughout the day if desired or you can call it there and repeat in one week; if you prepared large amounts of some of these items (ie, chicken breasts) you may not need to prepare those again for several weeks.

 Similar with cost, the real key here is planning.
-With careful planning one can determine how to prepare food in such a way that it can be stored for longer periods of time and this will lead to less time cooking overall.
-If you have access to a freezer then quick meals can always be stored such that if you are on the run you can grab something and take it with you as opposed to getting fast food while you are out.
+With careful planning you can determine how to prepare food in such a way that it can be stored for long periods of time and this will lead to less time cooking overall.
+If you have access to a freezer then you can always store quick meals such that if you are on the run you can grab something and take it with you as opposed to getting fast food while you are out.
 It is definitely worth the effort to think about how to apply meal preparation to your own situation, discuss with other family members who share storage space, and see how you want to apply these concepts to yourself, as this can ultimately save a lot of time and make it much easier to stick to your own desired diet.

 - Abraham K, Wöhrlin F, Lindtner O, Heinemeyer G, Lampen A. Toxicology and risk assessment of coumarin: focus on human data.
 Mol Nutr Food Res.
 2010;54(2):228-239. doi:10.1002/mnfr.200900281